What Are Synthetic Opioids?

 - How has my drug use affected my health psychologically and/or physically?

 - What can be done to combat the addiction?

-Finding the root of the addiction is often the first step to combatting it.
-Unfortunately, many view an addiction as something they don’t need to quit right away.
-Something they can keep putting off for a few days or weeks and wean themselves off.
-That is the addiction talking.
-Someone trying to wean themselves off over time can have catastrophic results.
-The best thing that can be done, is speaking openly and asking for help.
+Finding the root of the addiction is often the first step to combating it.
+Unfortunately, many view an addiction as being manageable on their own.
+Something that can be put off for a few days or weeks.
+The best way to overcome the disorder is by speaking openly and asking for help.